BestTimesToVisit.com Logo

 food

-Don't miss 'Cozido das Furnas,' a traditional stew slow-cooked underground using volcanic heat in Furnas, São Miguel.
-You can see it being prepared at restaurants like Tony's or Caldeiras & Vulcões, but make sure to reserve your spot a day or two ahead as it's a popular dish.
+Don't miss 'Cozido das Furnas,' a traditional stew slow-cooked underground by volcanic heat in Furnas Valley.
+You can try it at restaurants like Tony's or O Miroma in Furnas, but be sure to order it a day in advance as it takes hours to prepare.
+It's a truly unique culinary experience you won't find anywhere else.

 packing